Polkas/gql-workflow-demo/README.md

-# GQL Workflow Demo
+# graphdb playground

-This repository demonstrates how to work with Graph Query Language (GQL) using a Neo4j database.
+This repository demonstrates how to work with Graph DB such as a Neo4j database.
 The setup includes defining schemas, inserting data, running queries, and performing graph algorithms in a GitHub Codespace.

 ## Features